jjgp/histopathologic-cancer-detection/README.md

 # Histopathologic Cancer Detection

-This project applies learnings from the [FourtBrain Machine Learning Engineering cirriculum](https://www.fourthbrain.ai/machine-learning-engineer) to a previous Kaggle competition.
+This project applies learnings from the [FourthBrain Machine Learning Engineering cirriculum](https://www.fourthbrain.ai/machine-learning-engineer) to a previous Kaggle competition.
 The competition involves identifiying metastic cancer from images.
 Vist the [overview](https://www.kaggle.com/c/histopathologic-cancer-detection/overview) page on Kaggle to see the competition details.